Shrike Philosophy

 Basic Dynamics of 3Ws:

 FWD (combined with a 2F1R layout), is dynamically superior to RWD.
-Major advantages are improved drive traction (more weight on the drive wheels) and a tendency toward understeer rather than oversteer (a safer condition for drivers with less experience and skill), and greatly reduced rear tire wear.
+Major advantages are improved drive traction (more weight on the drive wheels), a tendency toward understeer rather than oversteer (a safer condition for drivers with less experience and skill), and greatly reduced rear tire wear.

 Optimum CG location: